-Welcome to my repository of non-convergent suite of random letters.
-Here, you may contemplate the variation of 26 letters and some other weird characters.
+Welcome to my unique repository of divergent sequences of random characters.
+Here, you may contemplate the endless variations of 26 letters and some special characters.

 2022 has just started and I’ll take the opportunity to summarize what happened in 2021.
 I will use different binoculars or point of view, here they are: Open-source: Stuff related to open-source contributions Work: Stuff related to work Random: Stuff related to Nixos This post might be a bit longer than usual, fear not and hang on tight!